Worried about not having enough money to retire in Canada? You’re not alone.

 By this step, you should have figured out a few key numbers.
 You should know what age you want to retire, how many years you will be retired, how much you’ll spend in retirement, and how much money you currently have.

-Here’s a simplified example, which doesn’t take into account any investment losses or gains, plus assumes a 0% rate of return in retirement so it’s likely an overestimation, but this will help give you an idea of how to estimate your retirement number:
+Here’s a very simplified example, which doesn’t take into account any investment losses or gains, plus assumes a 0% rate of return in retirement so it’s likely an overestimation, but this will help give you an idea of how to estimate your retirement number:

 Example: Greg is 40 years old.
-He wants to retire when he’s 60 and hopes that he lives until 90, so he will need 30 years of income.
+He wants to retire when he’s 60 and estimates that he lives until 90, so he will need 30 years of income.
 He has calculated he will spend about $50,000/year in retirement.
 With CPP and OAS payments and his pension from work, he estimates he’ll actually need only about $40,000/year, or roughly $1.2 million throughout the 30 years.

 His current assets are worth $500,000, mainly in his primary residence, TFSA, RRSP, and workplace pension.
 He’ll need to increase his assets by $700,000 to reach his goal by age 60, and he has set up a retirement savings and investment plan that will help him reach that goal.